Assembler to MOD File

 2. How do we provide on-going support for Net Express and/or Enterprise Server for Mainframe Migration in either an EBCDIC or ASCII encoded environment?

 The good news is the table data that is maintained in the form of mainframe assembler source code typically uses a very small subset of the capabilities of mainframe assembler.
 A program (ASMOGENR) is available that provides the capability of processing an assembler source member that uses the mainframe assembler "Define Constant" (DC) or "Define Storage" DS statements to define the structure of the data in the table.
+For table items that are defined as "character" the ASMOGENR program has the ability to produce a load member for an EBCDIC or ASCII encoded environment.

 In the world of programming there are many ways to solve a problem.
 This suite of programs is provided as a programming example of one of the possible solutions to the problem of creating non-executable load members from mainframe assembler source members in a Micro Focus environment.
 This example may serve as a tutorial for new programmers and as a reference for experienced programmers.
-Additional information is provided in the Downloads and Links to Similar Pages section of this document.

 The suite of programs uses Micro Focus COBOL and Windows Command files.
 The programs are unit tested with Micro Focus Net Express, version 5.1.
-The program or system testing is done on a Windows/XP system using Micro Focus Studio, Enterprise Edition.
+The program or system testing is done on a Windows/7 system using Micro Focus Studio, Enterprise Edition.

 If you have installed other SimoTime Technologies then verify that c:\SimoLIBR exist and contains the load members and three sub-directories, HTML, LOGS and DataWrk1.
 If not then create the c:\SimoLIBR with the three sub-directories.